Skip to main content

 • .ai-devkit.json in your project root

-• Environment-specific command or skill folders such as .cursor/commands/, .claude/commands/, or .agents/skills/
+• Environment-specific skill folders such as .cursor/skills/, .claude/skills/, .github/skills/, or .agents/skills/

 • MCP config files such as .mcp.json or .codex/config.toml if your config includes MCP servers for supported environments